Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

   - `network` implements communication on top of TCP.
 Defines interfaces for client session and a generic Tcp server.
 Implements a session on top of blocking TCP streams and gives a server implementation that runs a request dispatch loop for its sessions.
+It also implements a message dispatcher that sends requests to a remote peer using a network session.
   - `main` instantiates, links and runs all these building blocks that make up the software.
 - `test` contains sources to test our software